Philosophy

 As children we may have withdrawn and hid, or ran, or fought, and we developed any number of techniques for survival of our selves – our sensitive feeling selves, and our physical selves.
 Psychotherapy helps to uncover the ‘hiding in plain sight’ and the well hidden, clever, stubborn, entrenched strategies that no longer serve us well.

-Psychotherapy aims to help us feel more content and to enable us to act with more freedom in our day to day life.
 The goal of psychotherapy is to ease our pain and suffering, and to move towards more contended and appropriate feeling, thinking and behaving.
 We exist within a relational understanding of being a human.
 We are human in a world of other humans, as well as events and places and animals and things.
-We relate to all else with our own sense of self, which is formed and changed in relationship with others.
+We relate to all else from within our own sense of self, which is formed and changed in relationship with others.

 I am trauma trained and work with gentle, safe methods: